 - Ambhi, the ruler of Taxila, surrendered to Alexander and was suffering from diseases.

 - During this, he was always engaged in the war, at the time of his return, Alexander’s army was divided into two parts – the water route and the land route at the mouth of the Indus river.

 - The most important result of this invasion was the establishment of direct contact between India and Greece in various areas.

 - As a result of the invasion, Greek colonies were established in these areas.
-Among them, Bukephala on the banks of the Jhelum and Alexandria on the banks of the Indus were more important.

 - This helps us to prepare a date sequence history of the events that happened in India.
-The historians of Alexander give us important information about the social and economic situation.